 |Integrated with traditional parole

 The software system tracks information about the activities of persons on parole and transmits it to a monitoring center.
 The monitoring center then provides the supervising parole agent with information in two basic forms: daily summary reports (DSRs) and immediate alert (IA) notifications.
 The agent receives an emailed DSR for each person on parole every morning detailing all activity recorded by the GPS unit, including charging activity, zone violations, strap tampers and other violations.
 The agent must review all recorded activity and note any follow-up actions.
-The DSR also includes a direct link to a Web-based data system, which allows an agent to review an offender's movement patterns.
+The DSR also includes a direct link to a Web-based data system, which allows an agent to review an individual's movement patterns.
 When the GPS unit records specific types of violations, an IA notification is generated automatically and transmitted via text message to the supervising agent.
 The supervising agent must then analyze and respond appropriately to the information.

-The GPS monitoring technology in California's sex and gang offender programs also includes:
+The GPS monitoring technology in California's sex and gang offense programs also includes:

-- Inclusion zones: Locations that an offender must occupy during certain times of the day
+- Inclusion zones: Locations that an individual must occupy during certain times of the day

-- Exclusion zones: Locations that an offender is prohibited from entering at all or during certain times of the day
+- Exclusion zones: Locations that an individual is prohibited from entering at all or during certain times of the day

-- Crime scene correlation: The intersection of crime incident data with GPS tracks to determine whether an offender was in the vicinity of a crime
+- Crime scene correlation: The intersection of crime incident data with GPS tracks to determine whether an individual was in the vicinity of a crime

 The intensive supervision component involves more traditional, recurrent physical contact: The agent meets face to face with the person on parole and other collateral contacts on a regular basis.
 It also includes a drug-testing element if applicable.